AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 5

 Cameras

-Sugar, Tea, Coffee, Chocolate, Dried, Preserved and Candied
+Sugar, Tea Coffee, Chocolate, Dried, Preserved and Candied

-Fruits including Currants, Rasins, Prunes etc.
+Fruits including Currants, Raisins, Prunes etc.

 Ginger, Confectionary of all sorts

-Stationary, Playing Cards
+Stationery, Playing Cards

-Pipes, Cigarette Holders, Mechanised Lighters, Matches
+Pipes, Cigarette Holders, Mechanised Lighters, Matches.

 Forms S569(a) will be filled in on 23 May 46 under platoon and